 Regula Mühlemann’s second, big and important aria is no.35, “Zerfließe, mein Herze”.
 This is one where I would have preferred a simpler basso continuo (especially in the theorbo.
 To me, this is also a piece asking for a simple, natural expression, a lyrical voice, restraining the volume.
-The singing was impeccable, absolutely flawless, sure—but did it really express the tears, the heart being torn apart, the mourning, the immense sadness?
+The singing was impeccable, absolutely flawless, sure!
+However, did it really express the tears, the heart being torn apart, the mourning, the immense sadness?
 Yes, the aria sounds simple, but it is a considerable challenge, interpretation-wise!

 Oscar Verhaar, Countertenor

 From a pure duration point-of-view, the arias appear to play a minor role.
 However, they nevertheless play a key function as “comments and interpretation to the biblical content” and are rather challenging.
 Sadly, the alto arias in this performance were rather disappointing.
 Maybe the countertenor simply did not have a good day, or maybe he was indisposed?
 His voice control and ornamentation was OK, but in terms of volume, he was often struggling to project across the two oboes in “Von den Stricken meiner Sünden“.